-The par for each hole is the number of strokes it is expected scratch golfer needs to complete play of that hole, which always includes two putts.
+The par for each hole² is the number of strokes it is expected scratch golfer needs to complete play of that hole, which always includes two putts.
 For example, on a par-4 hole, a scratch player is expected to hit the green with his (her) second shot and hole out in two putts.
 Rules of Handicapping recommend ranges of the hole length appropriate to the par.

 When playing a hole, the player starts the game from the teeing area and ends by placing the ball inside the hole on the putting green.
 There are usually multiple teeing areas at each hole.
 They are designed for players of various abilities.

 more about teeing areas …

-Usually there is a fairway between a teeing area and a green, and some elements created to make it difficult to play: penalty areas and bunkers.
+Usually there is a fairway between a teeing area and a green, and some elements created to make it difficult to play (hazards): penalty areas and bunkers.
 Cross-play penalty areas are indicated as yellow penalty areas, and areas parallel to the line of play are indicated as red areas.

 more about penalty areas …

 more about bunkers …

 A fairway and other areas with grass or other vegetation constitute the general area.
 Fairways are the routes between teeing areas and putting greens.
 Short mowed grass facilitates second and subsequent shots.
-Outside the fairway (rough) the grass is moved taller.
-Some areas are covered with unmaintained grass (extreme rough) or brushwood.
+Outside the fairway the grass is moved taller and called “rough”.

 Some areas of the golf course are covered with unmaintained grass or bushes.
 Course rating procedures call these areas “extreme rough”.